 Cybersecurity tools like NGAV require malware file signatures from previous attacks so they can recognize malicious files to detect and respond to them.
 Tools like EPP and EDR/XDR/MDR require recognizable behavior patterns from previous attacks to detect and respond to them.
 And these tools work well in such circumstances.

 But they have a security gap—unknown attacks, evasive attacks, and those that target runtime memory, where these tools can’t effectively scan.
 To quantify this gap, Morphisec analyzed the Picus Labs 2021 Red Report, which is based upon analysis of 200,000 malware samples.
-The Red Report identified the top 10 most prevalent MITRE ATT&CK techniques based upon the percentage of observed malware samples.
-Two key findings are that:
+The Red Report identified the top 10 most prevalent MITRE ATT&CK techniques based on the percentage of observed malware samples.
+Two key findings are:

 - Memory is Now Where Attackers Prefer to Target: Four of the top six ATT&CK techniques observed are in-memory

-Morphisec’s AMTD is built specifically to address this security gap and stop unknown, evasive attacks, and those targeting runtime memory.
+Morphisec’s AMTD is explicitly built to address this security gap and stop unknown, evasive attacks and those targeting runtime memory.
 And it does so while slashing false positive alerts and the need for analysts to investigate them.
 With an ultra-lightweight agent that causes no performance degradation, easy deployment, easy tech stack integration, and no maintenance or updates needed, AMTD drastically reduces total cost of ownership.

 Emerging Tech: Security — The Future of Cyber Is Automated Moving Target Defense.
 Lawrence Pingree, Carl Manion, Matt Milone, Sean O'Neill, Travis Lee, Mark Pohto, Mark Wah, Ruggero Contu, Dan Ayoub, Elizabeth Kim, Rustam Malik, Nat Smith, 28 February 2023.